 - As the laser moves over your skin you will feel a prickling sensation.

-- Straight after the treatment, your skin may feel like it has been sunburnt.
+- Straight after the treatment, you may feel like you have sunburn where you got treatment.

 - This feeling of ‘heat sensation’ and or itching usually disappears within 2-3 hours.